Junk rig: Handling comparison

 Raising a junk sail can be more complicated than a Bermuda sail.
 It can be important to watch the lines that may be working while the sail is raised, including the yard hauling parrel, luff hauling parrel, downhauls, and sheet or sheets.
 Junk sails utilizing wooden battens or similar heavy materials may need a block and tackle setup, however, some Chinese junk sails were extremely lightweight being made of bamboo and woven plants.
 Many modern junk sails are constructed with light aluminum tubes The halyard is hauled until the tack line is taut, and there is no need to tighten up the leech severely to avoid scallops as in trimming a Bermuda sail.
 Some junk sails require the fore and aft position of the leech to be set by tensioning the yard hauling parrel and luff hauling parrel.
 Some junk sails may be pre-balanced and simplify the control lines down to a halyard, sheet, and lazy jacks.
 Such a simplification negates the ability to center the junk sail on the mast in order to stabilize downwind use which would require a luff hauling parrel, yard hauling parrel and an adjustable tack line to use as controls in combination with long batten and tack parrels to allow sufficient movement.

 Heaving to with a junk sail is similar in concept to a Bermuda rig and has more to do with the hull design than the sail rig.
 It can be as simple as heading the boat into the wind with the sails close hauled and putting the helm down when the forward speed is spent, which is where hull design plays a large part.
 Heaving to in severe weather on a multiple masted junk sail rig is done by dropping the forward sail or sails into their cradle and reefing the aft-most sail—which helps keeps the bow pointed into the wind, similar to a mizzen sail on a yawl or ketch.

-When short handed a junk sail has a clear advantage for many reasons, especially because of the rigs simplicity and dependability.
+When short handed, a junk sail has a clear advantage for many reasons, especially because of the rig's simplicity and dependability.
 It is typical to run the control lines to the companionway on a junk sail rigged boat.
 This means that typical sail handling can be performed from the relative safety of the cockpit, or even while the crew is below deck.
 Blondie Hasler finished second in the 1960 OSTAR from England to the USA in a junk rigged self steering boat named Jester and claimed to have only handled the tiller for one hour.
 Hasler invented the self steering system most sailing yachts derive their designs from to this day.
 Other sailors such as Annie Hill testify to the junk sail rigs great ease and success.
 From a cruising perspective, almost any junk rigged boat is fast, easy to use, and inexpensive to set up and maintain.